chanzuckerberg/saber/docs/getting-started/installation.md

 ## Development Installation

-If you want to contribute to octopi or need the latest development version, you can install from source:
+If you want to contribute to saber or need the latest development version, you can install from source:

 ```bash
 git clone https://github.com/czi-ai/segment-microscopy-sam2.git